-Joseph McCann Accused Of Making Mother Listen As He Raped Girl, 17, And Boy, 11
+Joseph McCann Accused Of Making A Mother Listen As He Raped Her Daughter, 17, And Son, 11

 A British man is accused of raping multiple women and children, including one horrific incident in which he allegedly forced a mother to listen as he raped her 17-year-old daughter and 11-year-old son, Yahoo News reports.

-Joseph McCann, 34, appeared in court this week to answer 37 counts of rape of victims aged 11 to 17, as well as dozens of other charges related to rape, sexual abuse, child abuse, kidnapping, assault, and false imprisonment.
+Joseph McCann, 34, appeared in court this week to answer to 37 counts of rape concerning victims aged 11 to 17.
+He also faced dozens of other charges related to rape, sexual abuse, child abuse, kidnapping, assault, and false imprisonment.

 Over a three-day period in May, McCann allegedly abducted and sexually assaulted three women.
-However, as police would later learn, those three rapes were only the end of a long list of sexual crimes against women and children allegedly committed by McCann.
+However, as police would later learn, those three rapes were only part of a long list of sexual crimes against women and children allegedly committed by McCann.

 In one rather horrific case, McCann allegedly met a woman at a bar in the Manchester area and then went home with her.
 There, he allegedly tied her up with electrical cable and forced her to listen as he raped her two children, a 17-year-old girl and an 11-year-old boy.
 He also allegedly forced the children to watch as he raped each sibling.